Orion Computer Consultants Ltd

 Orion's managing director, Keith Bramich, read engineering at Cambridge University, followed by ten years with the Thorn EMI Research Labs at Hayes in Middlesex, during which time he specialised in computer programming, computer graphics, database and media work.

-Some of the classical music organisations and individuals we represent online are: Adrian Vernon Fish, Alice McVeigh, Blackfriars Sinfonia, The Hertfordshire-based Bushey Symphony Orchestra, City of Canterbury Chamber Choir, Classical Music Daily, Gerard Schurmann, Graham Williams, the Iberian and Latin American Music Society, John McCabe, John Poole, Nova Music Opera, Paul Sarcich and Wealden Sinfonia.
+Some of the classical music organisations and individuals we represent online are: Alice McVeigh, Blackfriars Sinfonia, The Hertfordshire-based Bushey Symphony Orchestra, City of Canterbury Chamber Choir, Classical Music Daily, Gerard Schurmann, Graham Williams, the Iberian and Latin American Music Society, John McCabe, John Poole, Nova Music Opera, Paul Sarcich and Wealden Sinfonia.

 Other clients from the arts world and beyond include the authors Barb Rumson and Robin Bryans, I M Imprimit, the private Press of artist Ian Mortimer OBE, Donatella Flick (Princess Missikoff), St Peter's Church Ealing, The James Caird Society (following in the footsteps of Sir Ernest Shackleton), The Neptune Association (Royal Navy Cruiser HMS Neptune, sunk December 1941), The Triumph Association (HMS Submarine Triumph, lost January 1942) and Christ Church with St Laurence Brondesbury.